What does “lagom” mean? Where does your name come from?

 Although directors Rock and Laurel are Christian, many mentors and board members are not affiliated with any particular faith.
 We see spirituality as a central piece of identity formation in young people, and have no requirements for students other than a willingness to learn from and participate at times in other traditions.

-This cost does not cover the actual expense of a student which runs roughly $1,000 per student per month.
-In order to keep tuition more affordable, we ask for and are grateful for your tax-deductible donations.
+*This price does not reflect the actual expense of running our program, which runs roughly $1,000 per student per month.
+In order to keep our program low cost and accessible through scholarships, we are grateful for tax-deductible donations.